Using Marriage Walls

 If the floor framing is not displayed as you expected or desire, consider using the Joist Direction tool to define the direction that joists are laid out.

-More information on this tool can be located from within Chief Architect by selecting the Help menu, going to Contents and Index, and in the space provided, type in the keyword of "Joist", select the subcategory of Direction Line and click on the Display button.
+More information on this tool can be located from within Chief Architect by selecting the Help menu, going to Launch Help, and in the space provided, type in the keyword of "Joist", select the subcategory of Direction Line and click on the Display button.

 - You are now ready to continue with your design, including building the Wall Framing or manually editing any framing members if necessary.